MFarabi619/MFarabi619/Markdown Sections/connect.md

 <hr/>

-This README is generated dynamically using a [Python script](https://github.com/MFarabi619/MFarabi619/blob/main/generate_readme.py) running on a cloud [GitHub Action](https://github.com/MFarabi619/MFarabi619/actions) 🤖
+This README is generated dynamically using a [Python script](https://github.com/MFarabi619/MFarabi619/blob/main/generate_readme.py) executed on a self-hosted runner using [GitHub Actions](https://github.com/MFarabi619/MFarabi619/actions) 🤖